 Keep on scrolling to find out everything you need to know about social distancing, travel, schools and work.

-Cafes are already limited to serving only takeaway food and drink, however food courts, beauty treatments (such as nail salons, massage parlours, waxing and tanning facilities), nightclubs, amusement parks, arcades, play centres, libraries, museums and community facilities, such as RSLs are also having their doors closed.
+Cafes are already limited to serving only takeaway food and drink, however food courts, beauty treatments (such as nail salons, massage parlours, waxing and tanning facilities), nightclubs, amusement parks, arcades, play centres, libraries, museums and community facilities, such as RSLs are also closed.

-Real estate auctions and open houses will also have to be halted - bad news for real estate agents like MAFS' Ivan.
+Real estate auctions and open houses have also been halted - bad news for real estate agents like MAFS' Ivan.

-Weddings can still occur, so long as there are only five people, whilst funerals and boot camps can have no more than 10 people in attendance.
+Weddings can still occur, so long as there are only five people, whilst funerals can have no more than 10 people in attendance.

 The PM has upgraded Australia's travel ban to "Level 4: Do Not Travel Globally".